aaronsb/lucene_rag_ollama/README.md

 Backend:
 - REST API endpoints for document management and querying
-- Document indexing using Apache Lucene
+- Document indexing using Apache Lucene with BM25 similarity scoring
 - Local LLM inference using Ollama
 - RAG implementation combining Lucene search with LLM generation
 - Containerized setup for isolation and reproducibility